ariyoaresa/darkmodejs/README.md

 This is a Javascript library that allows you to add a dark and light theme to a website with just few lines of code

 # Author
-This project was originally started bu Ariyo Aresa
+This project was originally started bu Ariyo Aresa <br>
 You can send an Email to Ariyo Aresa <a href="mailto:ariyoaresa89@gmail.com">here</a>

 # How to Use